parallax/jsPDF/README.md

 jsPDF cannot live without help from the community!
 If you think a feature is missing or you found a bug, please consider if you can spare one or two hours and prepare a pull request.
-If you're simply interested in this project and want to help, have a look at the open issues, especially those labelled with "bug".
+If you're simply interested in this project and want to help, have a look at the open issues, especially those labeled with "bug".

 You can find information about building and testing jsPDF in the [contribution guide](https://github.com/MrRio/jsPDF/blob/master/CONTRIBUTING.md#pull-requests)